 Line 31.
-Mr. Brown enters \$3,201 for taxes paid during 1995, including state and local taxes on the real estate and personal property used in farming.
-He did not include the sales tax paid on farm supplies, or the 60% of the gasoline tax applying to gasoline used in the family car for farm business, because these taxes were included in the deductions for supplies and gasoline.
-His share of social security and Medicare tax for agricultural labor used on the farm for calendar year 1994, which he paid when he filed his Form 943 in January 1995, is included.
+Mr. Brown enters \$3,201 for taxes paid during 1996, including state and local taxes on the real estate and personal property used in farming.
+He did not include the sales tax paid on farm supplies, or 60% of the gasoline tax for gasoline used in the family car for farm business, because these taxes were included in the deductions for supplies and gasoline.
+He included his share of social security and Medicare tax paid for agricultural employees.
+He filed Form 943 (not shown) in January of 1996 reporting these taxes for calendaryear 1995.